TL;DR

 Highlights:

-- NFT, token, and metadata APIs ready out-of-the-box
+- NFT, token, and metadata APIs (DAS) ready out-of-the-box

 - Webhooks for instant subscription to account or transaction changes